preloader

 Microcks Jenkins plugin is available and can be downloaded from Central Maven repository.
 Just get the HPI file and install it on your Jenkins master your preferred way.

-2. Setup the Jenkins plugin
+2. Set up the Jenkins plugin

 image

-A Microcks installation configuration need 5 parameters:
+A Microcks installation configuration needs 5 parameters:

 • The API URL is the endpoint of your Microcks server receiving API calls,

 You should then be able to test the connection to endpoints and save your configuration.
-Later, your Jobs and Pipelines will just use the installation Name to refer it from their build steps.
+Later, your Jobs and Pipelines will just use the installation Name to refer to it from their build steps.

 3. Using the Jenkins plugin